[Update]: This article was updated on April 14, 2017.

-Microsoft Outlook 2007, 2010, 2013 users often complain that the recipients to their e-mails say they contain double spaces between lines.
+Users of Microsoft Outlook 2007, 2010, 2013 or 2016 often complain that the recipients of their emails say they contain double spaces between lines.
 This situation may happen in HTML formatted e-mails making the message look unclear and scruffy.

-The reason is the way the new Outlook handles new line signs in HTML messages.
-It is generally accepted in word processors that the Enter key starts a new paragraph, while hitting Shift + Enter starts a new line of the text.
-The difference between starting a new paragraph and proceeding to the next line may seem subtle, still it is important and known for a long time.
-Spacing between paragraphs is usually bigger than spacing between regular text lines.
+The reason is the way the new Outlook handles new line tags in HTML messages.
+It is generally accepted in word processors that the Enter key starts a new paragraph while hitting Shift + Enter starts a new line of the text.
+The difference between starting a new paragraph and proceeding to the next line may seem subtle, still, it is important and known for a long time.
+The spacing between paragraphs is usually bigger than the spacing between regular text lines.
 In HTML <p> tag is used to start a new paragraph, whereas <br> tag to move one line down.

-Unfortunately Outlook 2007, 2010, 2013 violates this rule and, from the perspective of a user writing a new message, there is no difference if they hit Enter, or Shift + Enter.
+Unfortunately, Outlook 2007, 2010, 2013 as well as 2016 violate this rule and, from the perspective of a user writing a new message, there is no difference if they hit Enter, or Shift + Enter.
 The result is the same, the word processor behaves as if proceeding to the next line, whereas when we hit Enter the <p> marker is being inserted, which means the actual beginning of a new paragraph.
 However, when we hit Shift + Enter, the <br> tag is inserted, which means proceeding to the next line.
-Inserting the <p> tag and the <br> tag looks the same to the user, which is caused by the way Outlook 2007, 2010, 2013 CSS style sheet was developed.
+Inserting the <p> tag and the <br> tag looks the same to the user, which is caused by the way Outlook 2007, 2010, 2013, 2016 CSS style sheet was developed.